 Focus & prioritize

 Although these two sound like classic productivity techniques, making sure you’re always focusing on your priorities is something that can greatly help in your creative projects.
-Eating a frog, utilizing the Pomodoro, creating a priority matrix - these are all ways to move your projects forward, not just improve your work output.
+Eating a frog, utilizing the Pomodoro, creating a priority matrix - these are all the ways to move your projects forward, not just improve your work output.

 Everything you do is a project

 As with every single thing you do, projects have a beginning and an end.
 They consist of smaller things you need to accomplish in order to complete the big picture.
 Every marketing activity, every design flow, every piece of code - they all have goals, requirements, and deadlines.
 Therefore, it’s essential to view all these activities as projects in themselves.
-That way you’re getting the hang of how it all connects and how to improve the way you execute both your short and long-term strategies.
+That way, you’re getting the hang of how it all connects and how to improve the way you execute both your short and long-term strategies.

 Project management is critical for creative projects